hemanthkumargr/docs/tutorials/Customizing-Shipping-Tutorial.md

 ##Introduction

-Broadleaf provides two different shipping fee calculation strategies out-of-the-box: fixed-fee and banded by price or weight.
+Broadleaf provides two different shipping fee calculation strategies out-of-the-box: fixed-fee and banded by total fulfillment group retail price or weight.
 Also, Broadleaf provides the flexibility to integrate a third-party shipping module (for example, UPS).

-In this tutorial, we will implement a shipping calculation for Acme Co by banded price.
+In this tutorial, we will implement a shipping calculation module for 'Acme Co'.
+Specifically, we will utilize the banded price fulfillment option.

 ## Prerequisites